LouisRanjard/DTWave/README.md

 read htk file /fullpath_to/test_files/tui2.htk 9.962879

-### Compute an average sequence of two encoded sound files, the option -w allows to give a weight toward one of the sequence for computing the average.
+##### Compute an average sequence of two encoded sound files:
+the option -w allows to give a weight toward one of the sequence for computing the average.
 The value must be between 0 and 1, for example -w 0.2 will pull the average toward the second file "tui2.htk", here the average is aimed to be at equal distance from each file (note: because of the way the average is computed it will not fall exactly at the same distance from the two input files, see reference papers):
 $./dtwave_unix64 -w .5 /fullpath_to/test_files/tui1.htk /fullpath_to/test_files/tui2.htk /fullpath_to/test_files/average.htk
 read htk file /fullpath_to/test_files/tui1.htk read htk file /fullpath_to/test_files/tui2.htk 17.334454

-### Measure the distances between the original files and the average:
+##### Measure the distances between the original files and the average:
 $./dtwave_unix64 /fullpath_to/test_files/tui1.htk /fullpath_to/test_files/average.htk
 read htk file /fullpath_to/test_files/tui1.htk read htk file /fullpath_to/test_files/average.htk